Tips for Using Embroidery Floss: Starting and Stopping

 Starting with an away waste knot

-Position it to one side where you won't stitch over it.
-After several stitches, cut the knot and secure the loose end by threading it under six stitches at the work's back, then snip it near the stitching.
+Position the knot to the side, then after several stitches, cut it off.
+Secure the loose end by threading it under six stitches on the back and snip it near the stitching.

 Other thread options

 Pulled work, a technique that puts a lot of strain on the thread, needs a robust fibre like linen.
-These threads are also handy for needle lace and stumpwork.
+These stronger threads are also used for needle lace and stumpwork.

-If you want a high gloss effect, rayon thread or silk are good options, although they can be more challenging to work with due to their slippery nature.
+For a high gloss effect, consider rayon thread or silk threads, although they can be slippery to work with.

 Ready to get stitching?